fede1024/rust-rdkafka/rdkafka-sys/README.md

     feature is enabled by default.
 By default, the system's libz is dynamically linked, but static linking of the version bundled with the [libz-sys] crate can be requested with the `libz-static` feature.
+  * The **`curl`** feature enables the HTTP client via curl.
+By default, the system's curl is dynamically linked, but static linking of the version bundled with the [curl-sys] create can be requested with the `curl-static` feature.
   * The **`zstd`** feature enables support for ZSTD compression.
 By default, this builds and statically links the version bundled with the [zstd-sys] crate, but dynamic linking of the system's version can be requested with